samsuh/2026-journal/README.md

 ## 7/2/26 - Thursday
 - Parents prob heading back to jeju. check in on them
-- Cycling day probably. maybe zwift if it looks like its gonna rain.
+- Done.
+Zwifted.
+Cycling day probably. maybe zwift if it looks like its gonna rain.

 ## 7/1/26 - Wednesday
 - 2026 is half over. damn.